We Fight is a rare documentary about Aboriginal resistance to the Brisbane Commonwealth Games of 1982.

 The film reveals the passion, bravery, solidarity and power of the Aboriginal people who came from all parts of Australia to demonstrate in solidarity against the notorious and repressive Queensland Aborigines Act.

 In one memorable scene in the film then Prime Minister Malcolm Fraser is seen arriving at an official event adjacent to Musgrave Park.
 As he is rushed into the venue, a large crowd of demonstrators jeer him from across the road, to the strains of legendary Aboriginal musicians like Bart Willoughby and Joe Geia performing in a concert deep within Musgrave Park.

 A film by the Black Film Unit (Maureen Watson, Tiga Bayles, Johnny Bayles, and Madeline McGrady).

 Possibly the first documentary directed and produced by Aboriginal Australians.

-Find a copy of "We Fight (Guniwaya Ngigu)" on DVD, BluRay or on streaming services
+Find "We Fight (Guniwaya Ngigu)" on DVD, BluRay or on streaming services

 Explore more Aboriginal movies

 Explore movie history with the Aboriginal film timeline.

 Take the quiz: Are you an Aboriginal movie buff?